YokiXue/IntroToIM/February 11/Readme.md

 The image of my Arduino:
 ![](arduino.jpeg)

 The default mode is all off, as I press the button, the three LEDs would come on and not be off even if I release the button.
 The code here is different from what we have done in class.
 I included a nested loop to do this.
-As I twisted the potentiometer clockwise, the three LEDs gradually faded.
+As I twisted the potentiometer clockwise, the three LEDs gradually dimmed.
 The following two modes can also be switched to by pressing the button.
 I tried the “switch” function to make the LEDs blink alternatively.